Skip to content

 The goal is not to maximize itinerary density.
 The goal is a week the bar-mitzvah boy will remember as the moment his family came together — with enough rest built in that the grandparents are still smiling on day six.

 Seven days.
 Two daily commitments maximum.
 Kotel, leining, seudah, Shabbos — the rest is breathing room.
+Pair this plan with our full bar mitzvah hub for hotel fit and seudah decisions.

 1. Day 1

-Arrival day — Sunday
+Arrival Day — Sunday

-Land at Ben Gurion mid-afternoon; sherut or private transport to the hotel.
+Land at Ben Gurion mid-afternoon; private transfer or taxi to the hotel.
 Evening: early dinner at the hotel, short walk to Kikar Shabbat or Machane Yehuda for first-night air.
-Do not over-program day 1 — jet-lag with extended family is the silent destroyer of the first three days.
-Early bedtime.

 2. Day 2

-Monday — Kotel + Old City walk
+Monday — Kotel + Weekday Leining

 3. Day 3